dotnet/docs-maui/docs/macios/xcsync.md

 ## Usage

 1. The [.NET MAUI extension](https://aka.ms/mauidevkit-marketplace) provides support for xcsync.
-Ensure you have the latest version on macOS.
+Ensure you have the latest version.
+The xcsync commands in the .NET MAUI extension are only available when using VS Code on macOS.
 2. Open the command palette (Cmd + Shift + P) and search for the `.NET MAUI: xcsync - Generate an Xcode project` and `.NET MAUI: xcsync - Sync from an Xcode project` commands.

 ## Troubleshooting